HOW MANY LANGUAGES ARE SPOKEN IN AUSTRALIA?

 Australia is a highly diverse country built on the back of immigration.
+At the same time there are amazing interesting facts about Australia.
 Since the days of the First Fleet, vast numbers of people have migrated to Australia in different waves, which contributes to the linguistic and cultural diversity of the country.
 This is in addition to the large number of indigenous Aboriginal languages already spoken in Australia before the arrival of the British.
 Because of the large number of languages in Australia, one common question is precisely how many languages are spoken in Australia.
-Well, that's what we are here to answer today!
+Well, that’s what we are here to answer today!

 Any language spoken in Australia can be placed in one of three groups – the Australian indigenous languages, the Australia official languages or the language of an immigrant group in Australia.